grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="19">
 <li>You have now successfully finished dual booting your device.
-I recommend heading to the [ROS 2 Humble installation page](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+I recommend heading to the <a href="https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html" target="_blank">ROS 2 Humble installation page </a>.
 Note: this installation is done on Ubuntu, so you'll have to boot Ubuntu up.
 All the commands on there will be ran on the Terminal (keyboard shortcut to open it is Ctrl + Alt + T).
 Copy and paste in the commands line by line then press enter after each one, do not select multiple lines at once as this will not work.</li>
 </ol>